 Part of the struggle that these DNA testing companies have is trying to figure out the time and place for each of the markers they test.
 Certainly part of the puzzle is the ability to look not just at modern day populations, but ancient populations.
 You may have heard of some recent reports that scientists have completed DNA testing on ancient remains.
 One example came from Ireland where they were able to determine that the individual tested had ancestry in the Middle East, and another from Russia.
-It is the combined efforts of both ancient DNA testing, and your own modern samples that unite to help us improve our understanding of our own personal origins, as well help us understand how humankind developed and evolved.
+The combined efforts of both ancient DNA testing, and your own modern samples unite to help us improve our understanding of our own personal origins, as well help us understand how humankind developed and evolved.

-To get the most out of your genetic genealogy populations report, you may want to view your results in the context of a more historical timeline, as opposed to your own genealogical timeline.
-Try testing at multiple companies (you can transfer into FTDNA from 23andMe or Ancestry for only $19) or giving the multiple population tools at Gedmatch a try, just to get a better feel for how different companies and tools can provide us a different look at the populations we are carrying around in our DNA.
+More tips for looking at your ethnicity results in different ways: Try testing at multiple companies (you can transfer into Family Tree DNA from 23andMe or Ancestry for only $19) or giving the multiple population tools at GEDmatch a try, just to get a better feel for how different companies and tools can provide us a different look at the populations we are carrying around in our DNA.

-Originally published on February 2017 on genealogygems.com.
+Originally published February 2017 on genealogygems.com.